 We’ve seen how the .NET Framework allows you to run code written in different languages on different platforms.
 How the CLR translates that code into CIL that gets compiled into native code optimized for the platform it is running on.
 We also saw how the DLR plays a crucial role in the implementation of Dynamic Languages on the CLR.
 We now also know that a type created in IronRuby is exactly the same as a type created in IronPython or C#.
 This is important for sharing code around.

-Next we took a closer look at the new technologies we’ll be using in this book to develop an application.
+Next, we took a closer look at the new technologies we’ll be using in this book to develop an application.
 Those technologies are specific to the .NET Framework and should make it a lot easier to develop really compelling applications on all kinds of platforms.

 We investigated WPF and what its benefits are, like hardware acceleration, separation of UI components of backend logic etc.

 We then took a closer look at Silverlight and how Silverlight takes a subset of WPF and brings it to the web.
 These are really powerful technologies and I think we’ll see some great things that are built with those tools.

 And the last subject we discussed was ASP.NET.
 ASP.NET is the integration of .NET with a webserver like IIS or apache.
-We saw how we can develop ASP.NET Applications using 2 different methodologiesWebforms and MVCwith a short example of them.
+We saw how we can develop ASP.NET Applications using 2 different methodologies—Webforms and MVC—with a short example using each of them.

-take a deeper WPF by using it to build a basic witter client.
+In the next chapter, we’ll take a deeper look at WPF by using it to build a basic Twitter client.
 We will see what is involved in consuming such an API with IronRuby.